reahl/reahl/reahl-doc/doc/component/introduction.rst

 Why this?
 ---------

 Pip and PyPI do a good job of enabling the distribution of Python code.
-It ensures that when you install a package you get all its correct dependencies as well.
+The projects ensure that when you install a package you get all its correct dependencies as well.

 When your code contains classes mapped by an ORM (such as SqlAlchemy) to tables in a database things become more
 complicated:

-The selection of packages used together in the same database cannot be foreseen by the package authors.
+The selection of packages used together in the same database cannot be foreseen by the individual package authors.
-How do you create a matching database schema for them?
+How do you create a database schema sufficient for the n packages you have decided to use together in your project?

 What happens if a new version of a package requires a different database schema to a previous version?
 How do you migrate the schema of an existing database to the new schema?
 This, in the context of there being several packages mixed into a single database - with possible foreign key constraints forming dependencies between packages on the database level.

-The Reahl component framework is an attempt to build such distributable packages that are also database-aware.
+The Reahl component framework is an attempt to build such distributable packages that are database-aware.
 It solves all the surprisingly difficult accompanying problems.
 It calls such packages "components".

 Components are not only database-aware.
 Each component can include: